JuanFCVal/JuanFCVal/README.md

 ### Hi there 👋,  glad to see you.
 #### Juan Francisco Cevallos Valdivieso
 ###### Mobile developer
 I'm passionate of learning.
-At the moment I'm working with Flutter and Ionic for developing multi platform applications.
+At the moment I'm working with Flutter and Ionic for developing cross-platform mobile applications.

 Skills: ANGULAR / JAVASCRIPT/ FLUTTER / DART / FIGMA / PYTHON / MYSQL